ipfs-shipyard/ipfs-css/README.md

 ## Releasing

-First, clean and build the css and the docs.
+First, clean and build the CSS and the docs.

 ```console
 # Clean then build your local workspace